Frequently Asked Questions (FAQs)

 10. What is the processing time for a fresh OCI application?

-Processing usually takes 6 to 8 weeks, depending on document verification and clearance.
+Processing usually takes 2–3 months, depending on document verification and clearance.
 Applicants are notified by email/SMS, and status can be tracked on the OCI portal.